me-and-AI/Analyzing-Marketing-Channel-Effectiveness/README.md

 ## :bookmark_tabs: Business Problem

 The goal of this analysis was to understand what factors influence conversion rates across different marketing campaigns.
-Specifically, we wanted to identify which campaign types and marketing efforts (like ad spend, email engagement, and website visits) have the strongest impact on customer conversion.
+Specifically, I wanted to identify which campaign types and marketing efforts (like ad spend, email engagement, and website visits) have the strongest impact on customer conversion.

 ## :screwdriver: Tools & Technologies Used